Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Acknolwedgments

 \subsubsection{Comparison Methods}

-\paragraph{FaSTrack} FaSTrack is a planner-tracker framework that precomputes a uniform Tracking Error Bound (TEB) (maximum possible tracking error) using Hamilton-Jacobi (HJ) reachability analysis.
+\paragraph{FaSTrack} FaSTrack is a planner-tracker framework that precomputes a uniform TEB (maximum possible tracking error) using HJ reachability analysis.
 Obstacles are padded by the TEB; then, as long as the planner only plans outside the padded obstacles the robot is safe.
 During the TEB computation, FaSTrack also synthesizes a controller to guarantee the bound.
 We use RRT as the planning model as per \cite{chen2021fastrack}.

 \paragraph{Neural CLBF} Neural CLBF approximates a safety filter value function as a neural network, thereby segmenting the environment into goal, safe, and unsafe regions.
 The value function, trained with data from the entire state space, enables the generation of safe, goal-directed control inputs through Quadratic Programming (QP).